CluedIn-io/CluedIn.Documentation/_docs/1-Integration/integration-compatible-with-UI.md

 ### Introduction

-To be able to let someone adding and managing an Integration from the user interface, you need to add some information in your crawler.
+To be able to let someone adding and managing an Integration from the user interface, you need to add some information in your provider.

-If you don't, the crawler will be valid but you will deteriorate the User experience of the product.
+If you don't, the provider will be valid but you will deteriorate the User experience of the product.

 ### IExtendedProviderMetadata interface